 You do want to pay close attention to the shade requirements.
 Since most landscape edging will be around the edges of your yard, they may not have much protection from the sun.
 If you pick out plants that need partial or full shade, they could burn and die because they don’t have the correct growing conditions.
 Another thing you want to watch for is the Planting Zones.
 Plants do best when they’re in climates that mimic their specific zones, and you could end up with stunted growth if it’s not the correct one.

 Routinely pruning and maintaining your plants will help them continue to grow throughout the season, and they may even grow all year round in warmer planting zones.

-Landscape edging can create a wonderful privacy fence if you take the time to do it correctly.
+Landscape edging can create a wonderful privacy fence or garden border if you take the time to do it correctly.
 Find your planting zone and research flowers, shrubs, trees, and plants that will do well there if you plan to go the natural route.
 This will help to ensure that you get a thriving landscape edging all around your yard, and you don’t have to worry about the neighbors being nosy while you sit out and enjoy your space.